HeringtonPress/OLC/24Feats.md

 ## Background Feats

 ### Campaigner
 Quest: Military service
 Boon: Armor occupies 2 fewer item slots in your inventory.
 Example: chain occupies 0 slots instead of 2.
+<sub>Background, Military, Inventory</sub>

 ### Hunter/Gatherer
 Quest: Spent a long time living on the frontier.
 Boon: You can collect enough food in a location with sufficient flora/fauna equal to 4 ration.
 Food collected this way cannot be presserved and must be consumed the day you collected it.
+<sub>Background, Ranger, Rations</sub>

 ### Arcane Student
 Quest: Spend the majority of your life studying the arcane arts.
 Boon: Start with one spell learned.
+<sub>Background, Wizard, Magic, Spells</sub>

 ### Strong Bond with pet

 ### Weapon Master
 Quest: Demonstrate notable skill with a weapon.
 Boon: Start with 10 notches in any 1 weapon type.
+<sub>Background, Fighter, Notches, Weapon</sub>

 ### Iradiated
 Quest: Have a close encounter with radiation, magical or alien.
 Boon: Start with a benificial mutation.
+<sub>Background, Mutation</sub>

 ### Highly Favoured
 Quest: Create an intrusive tenant as part of a Dogmatic organisation.
 Bonus: As long as you abide by this tennant you gain a bonus LD.
+<sub>Background, Cleric, Gods, Church, Cult</sub>

 ### Champion
 Quest: You must make an oath of service to a lord from your realm and hold them as your liege.
 Boon: You gain 4 additional HP that ignores the max hp cap.
+<sub>Background, Military, Knight, HP, Fealty</sub>

 ### Warlock pact